-Most horror fans today are familiar with the concept of the ‘Final Girl’.
-Following Wes Craven’s post-modern take on the slasher genre in Scream , slasher films have increasingly adopted a meta approach that openly acknowledges the ‘Final Girl’ trope.
+Today, horror fans are pretty familiar with the concept of the ‘Final Girl’.
+Following Wes Craven’s post-modern Scream , slasher films have increasingly adopted a meta approach.
+In fact, horror movies openly acknowledge the ‘Final Girl’ trope.
 Little seen and underrated Cherry Falls flipped the convention by having its killer targeting virgins.
-Cult classic Behind the Mask: The Rise of Leslie Vernon then laid out the rules of the ‘Final Girl’ more explicitly.
-There is even a more recent horror comedy entitled The Final Girls with American Horror Story’s Tessa Farmiga.
+Cult classic Behind the Mask: The Rise of Leslie Vernon then explicitly laid out the rules of the ‘Final Girl’.

 5 – Chris Higgins (Dana Kimmell, Friday the 13th Part III)